Logarithmic Donaldson-Thomas theory: Tropical degenerations and algebraic transversality

 be the spectrum of the completed local ring of $C$ at $0$.
 Pull back the subscheme family $\mathcal Z^\circ$ to the generic point of this valuation ring to obtain a subscheme $\mathcal Z^\circ_\eta$ of $X^\circ$ over $\CC(\!(t)\!)$ .
 After passing to a valued field extension with value group $\RR$, apply the tropicalization map to obtain

-By the structure theorem for tropicalizations, this is the support of a polyhedral complex of dimension at most $1$ in $\Sigma$.
+By the structure result for tropicalizations recorded in Theorem~\ref{thm: bieri-groves}, this is the support of a polyhedral complex of dimension at most $1$ in $\Sigma$.
 Choose a polyhedral structure on this set and call it $G$.
+In practice, this amounts to expressing the tropicalization as a union of vertices, closed bounded edges, and unbounded rays.
+This results in a polyhedral complex embedded in $\Sigma_X$.
 Let $\mathsf C({G})$ be the cone over $G$ in $\Sigma_X\times\RR_{\geq 0}$.
 We obtain an associated target family

 By construction, the tropicalization of $\mathcal Z^\circ$ when viewed as a single subscheme of the total space $X^\circ\times C^\circ$ is equal to $\mathsf C({G})$.
 The theorems in Section~\ref{sec: trop-via-val} imply that the closure is proper.
 Since the base is a smooth curve, the closure is also flat over $C$.